sydai/SDCND/Project5_Vehicle_Detection/writeup_report.md

 The code for this step is contained in lines 25 through 42 of the file called `pipeline.py`.

-I started by reading in all the `vehicle` and `non-vehicle` images.
+I started by reading in all the `vehicle` and `non-vehicle` images (9000 for each category).
 Here is an example of one of each of the `vehicle` and `non-vehicle` classes:

 ![alt text][image1]